cupakromer/message_swagger/doc/adr/20220310190424-data-models-messages.md

 This intentionally is not flushing out how we will implement the various groups.
 Instead it is including some concept of "group" (_handy wavey_) to guide the design.
 By using polymorphism all messages are contained to a single table.
 This should make queries straight forward.
-However, polymorphism prevents data integrity through foreign keys.
+However, polymorphism prevents data integrity through foreign keys (see [Decision](#decision)).
 Given the expected high cardinality of `messages` this could prove to be a long term maintenance nightmare.

 #### Alternative Design 4